lambdamikel/picoram2090/README.md

 button).
 The original user program bank has been restored.

-Note that your program will also "disappear" if you hit the `NEXT/PREV` button accidentially - simply re-select the original memory bank, and your program will be back.
+Note that your program will also "disappear" if you hit the `NEXT/PREV` button accidentally - simply re-select the original memory bank, and your program will be back.

 ## Example Programs Demonstrating Extended Op-Codes